 Be Aware Of Security Trends

-Make sure you are staying up to date with the latest upgrades in security.
+To make sure you are securing your business website, stay up to date with the latest upgrades in security.
 Keep an eye on web security news and know the current trends.

 If you stay updated on how your site stacks up with the industry as a whole, you can know where you’re vulnerable.